Andaranfulbari: Location

 Andaranfulbari I and Andaranfulbari II are gram panchayats in the Tufanganj I CD block.

 Area overview

 The map alongside shows the eastern part of the district.
-In Tufanganj subdivision 6.97% of the population lives in the urban areas and 93.02% lives in the rural areas.
-In Dinhata subdivision 5.98% of the population lives in the urban areas and 94.02% lives in the urban areas.
+In the Tufanganj subdivision 6.97% of the population lives in urban areas and 93.02% in rural areas.
+In the Dinhata subdivision 5.98% of the population lives in the urban areas and 94.02% lives in the urban areas.
 The entire district forms the flat alluvial flood plains of mighty rivers.

-Note: The map alongside presents some of the notable locations in the subdivisions.
+Note: The map alongside presents some notable locations in the subdivisions.
 All places marked in the map are linked in the larger full screen map.

 Demographics

 As per the 2011 Census of India, Andaran Phulbari had a total population of 18,261.
 There were 9,445 (52%) males and 8,816 (48%) females.
 There were 1,725 persons in the age range of 0 to 6 years.
 The total number of literate people in Andaran Phulbari was 12,820 (77.53% of the population over 6 years).